 place to look for secondary sources is Power Library.
 Power Library also has an extensive photo

 collection from the Associated Press.
 AP Images is a great place to locate

 primary source photos.

-the State Library, resources to check include Internet Archive and the Digital Public Library of America.
+the State Library, resources to check include Internet Archive, the Digital Public Library of America, and the Black Freedom Struggle in the United States.
 As

 more institutions digitize collections, repositories such as these give access